 - Talk to your exchange advisor at your home university to confirm that you're eligible to participate in exchange

-- You must have a GPA of 2.5 out of 4.0 (or equivalent) to apply for exchange at Macquarie
+- You must have a GPA of 2.5 out of 4.0 or 4.5 out of 7.0 to apply for exchange at Macquarie

 - You must also meet Macquarie University's English Language Proficiency requirements